-Project Supplier Project(s) / Partner Region Туре Description Certification / Technology SDG Relevance Year of Offsetting Contracted volume Reference ficient traditional open fires to reduce firewood consumption.
-Uruguay: First LATAM Forestry Based in eastern Uruguay, the project covers various VCS SDG: 2020 65 , 000 More Forest climate forest sites that were previously used for grazing by 1,8,10,12,1 details.
-Plantations beef cattle, a form of land use which causes major soil 3,15 erosion and land degradation.
+The objective of the project is to help mitigate climate change while meeting the growing demand for quality wood products from well managed plantation forests, contribute to sustainable environmental management and poverty alleviation in Uganda.
+It supports the socio-economic development of local communities and infrastructure improvements.
+Uruguay: Afforestati on of degraded grass- lands under extensive grazing Climate Partner LATAM Forestry Based in eastern Uruguay, the project covers various forest sites that were previously used for grazing by beef cattle, a form of land use which causes major soil erosion and land degradation.
 The areas were degraded beyond the point of natural regeneration, so the project involves replanting the area with native trees.
 Plant growth is supported with environmentally friendly herbicide, regular pruning, and thinning.
 The main plants used in the project will be eucalyptus and pine, which will support the commercial production of wood pulp and sawdust in a sustainable way.
 A continuous forest inventory will be established to monitor forest development, tree growth, forest health, fire risks and other common forest practices.
 A total area of 18,191 hectares is covered by the project, which promotes sustainable wood production, land restoration and carbon sequestration through afforestation.
+VCS SDG: 1,8,10,12,1 3,15 2021 65,000 More details